rohansikder/NotesPlusPlus/README.md

 # Ionic Angular Notes Application

-This application is Notes app with multifeatures built using the Ionic Framework and Angular.
+This application is Notes app with multifunctional features built using the Ionic Framework and Angular.

 ## Getting Started
 * [Download the installer](https://nodejs.org/) for Node LTS.